Temiloluwa16/boundtoread/README.md

 # 📚 Bound to Read

 **Bound to Read** is a web application designed for book lovers who want a personalized library experience.
 Users can get recommendations based on their favorite books or recent reads.
-The project is built using **Next.js** for the frontend and **Express.js** for the backend.
+The project is built using **Next.js** for the frontend.

 ---